oulkaid/Sudoku-SAT-Solver/README.md

-# Sudoku-SAT-Solver
+# Sudoku Solver
 > Author: Oussama Oulkaid

-## Roadmap
+## Environment
-- [x] Build a Sudoku solver
-- [x] Write my own solving algorithm through backtracking
-    - [x] Soundness; tell if a solution is impossible (i.e. the grid is not a sudoku problem)
-    - [ ] Check the uniqueness of a solution
-    - [ ] Implement some good heuristics for picking the next digit
-    - [ ] Maybe combine with other techniques
-        - [ ] Break backtracking by filling trivial solutions and see where it guides; difficult to supervise
-    - [ ] Optimize the overall implementation
-- [ ] Write a Sudoku problem generator
+To run the tools you need:
+- Python3 (tested with version 3.8.10)
+- Python packages: `z3`, `math`, `sys`, `logging`

-## Running the z3 based solver
+## 1. Running the tools

+### 1.1.
+Z3 Based Solver: `src/s3_solver.py`
-Run the following command:
+To solve a Sudoku problem using the *Z3 based Solver*, run the following command:

-    python3 src/z3_solver.py inputs/{INPUT_X}.txt
+    python3 src/z3_solver.py samples/{GRID_X}.txt

-Where `{INPUT_X}.txt` denotes the file containing the Sudoku problem to be solved.
+Where `{GRID_X}.txt` denotes the name of the file containing the Sudoku problem to be solved.
+Examples are provided inside folder `samples/`.

 For Example:

-    python3 src/z3_solver.py inputs/input_9.txt
+    python3 src/z3_solver.py samples/grid_9.txt

-## Running my personal solver
-Run the following command (you might want to redirect the search trace to a log file):

-    python3 src/my_solver.py inputs/{INPUT_X}.txt > {TRACE_NAME}.log

-For Example:

-    python3 src/my_solver.py inputs/input_9.txt > trace.log

-Otherwise, you can discard the trace by redirecting the output to the null device of your operating system (especially when expecting a huge trace size that might cause a storage issue).
-For Ubuntu it's `/dev/null`.

-    python3 src/my_solver.py inputs/input_9.txt > /dev/null
+This will tell if the problem is satisfiable.
+If yes, it will print a solution.

+### 1.2.
+Backtracking Based Solver: `src/backtrack_solver.py`
+Similarly, to use this solver, run the following command:

+    python3 src/backtrack_solver.py samples/{GRID_X}.txt

+Where `{GRID_X}.txt` denotes the name of the file containing the Sudoku problem to be solved.

+A trace will be generated (file `trace.log`).
+It contains the search history performed by the tool.
+The program terminates by either giving a solution, or by reporting that the input is not a Sudoku problem.

+> For detailed documentation about these tools, you can refer to `doc/report.pdf`.